 Logistics operators are always looking for ways to improve the way they deliver value to their customers.
 With the increasing need of turning the industry into a greener one, some believe systems that provide firms with the ability to plan better will become even more important.
 William Salter, Managing Director of Paragon Software Systems, talked to The Logistics Point about how better routing can be used to fight climate change.

 Founded in 1991 Paragon has a long history of working with logistics and supply chain companies and departments to help them improve their planning and routing.
-The platform is used by a variety of companies from agriculture and supermarkets to gas distribution.
+The platform is used by a variety of companies from supermarkets to gas distribution.
 The system can be used both in daily operations as well as strategically for 3PLs.

 ‘When we talk to companies, they tell us they want to plan more efficiently and make the best use of the resources they have,’ explains Salter.
-With the increase in requirement from governments and customers it is becoming harder for companies of any size to do their routing by hand and include all specifications like loading rates, time of arrival, etc.
+With the increase in requirements from governments and customers it is becoming harder for companies of any size to do their routing by hand and include all specifications like loading rates, time of arrival, etc.

 ‘If you are delivering to urban areas, you have to take into account what restrictions there are,’ Salter says.